jpuck/peer-value-distributer/README.md

 # Peer Value Distributer

-Given an array, return a new array with the same keys and values randomly distributed evenly amongst the peers in the specified batch quantity.
+*Given an array, return a new array with the same keys and values distributed randomly and evenly amongst the peers in the specified batch quantity.*

-For example, say you have a group of 15 blog authors.
-You want each author to read and review 3 of their peers' work.
-This function will randomly assign each author 3 of its peers such that every author is reviewed exactly 3 times.
+For example, say you have a group of 15 book authors.
+You want each author to review 3 of their peers' work.
+This function will randomly assign each author 3 of its peers to read.

+* Every book is reviewed exactly 3 times.
+* No one will review any book more than once.
+* No one will review their own book.

+The natural maximum distribution count is `n-1` so if you specify a count larger than that, it will be ignored and the largest possible count will be used instead.

+e.g. if you distribute those 15 books with a count of 20, it will be ignored and instead every author will be assigned the maximum of 14 peer books to review.

 Branch      | Status
 ----------- | ------